Monthly Tech-Tip from Tony Hansen SignUp

 IWCT - 300F:Ice Water Crazing Test

 Most people do not have a dilatometer so they must test the susceptibility of their glazes to crazing by simple observation.
-Such methods may actually have more value since it can be difficult to link numeric dilatometric results to what will actually happen in practice.
+Such methods may actually have more value since it can be difficult to link numeric dilatometric results to what will happen in practice.

 -Do not subject the same specimen to successive shock cycles, use a different one each time.